-Seal Master seals are not simple rubber extrusions; they are custom built, fabric reinforced, and fully molded to fit your application.
-This ensures structural integrity for optimum performance.
+Seal Master seals are not simple rubber extrusions; they are custom built, fabric reinforced, and fully molded to fit your inflatable seal application.
+This ensures structural integrity for optimum performance and durability.

-Numerous combinations of fabric reinforcement and elastomers are utilized in Seal Master inflatable seal construction.
+Numerous combinations of fabric reinforcement and elastomers are utilized in Seal Master’s fully molded inflatable seal construction.
 These combinations are chosen in response to the geometric and environmental challenges of your application.
 You are not asked to specify materials to be used; this question is resolved through a collaborative effort between you and Seal Master engineers, as you define the performance parameters of your application.

 Based on your environmental requirements, the best alternative elastomer will be selected.

-Durability and shape retention is provided by a variety of fabrics; inflatable seals are reinforced for maximum strength.
-Typical fabrics used to reinforce Seal Master® inflatable seals include: Dacron Kevlar® Nomex® Nylon
+Durability and shape retention is enhanced by a variety of fabrics; inflatable seals are reinforced for maximum strength.
+Typical fabrics used to reinforce Seal Master® inflatable seals include: Dacron, Kevlar®, Nomex®, Nylon

-The hardness of rubber compounds is measured by the Shore A durometer; the higher the durometer number, the harder the compound.
-Softer compounds stretch easier and seal better on rough surfaces.
-Harder compounds offer greater abrasion resistance and resistance to extrusion.
+The hardness of rubber compounds used in the production of our inflatable seals is measured by the Shore A durometer.
+The higher the durometer number, the harder the compound.
+Softer compounds stretch easier and seal better on rough surfaces, while harder compounds offer greater abrasion resistance and resistance to extrusion.
 Extrusion must always be considered when high pressures are used.